grygy/pv217-microservices-materials/03/README.md

 ### 2. Generate Grpc classes

 #### 2.1.
-Modify `flightcancellation.proto` file in `flight-cancellation-api` module
+Modify `flightcancellation.proto` file in `flight-service` and `passenger-service` module

 In `flightcancellation.proto` file add under the configuration `FlightCancellation` service with `CancelFlight` rpc that will take `CancelFlightRequest` with `id` (int) and `reason` (string) fields.
 It will return `CancelFlightResponse` with `status` (`FlightCancellationResponseStatus` enum) field.

 #### 2.2.
 Generate classes

-Run `mvn compile` in project root to generate classes from `.proto` file.
+Run `mvn compile` in services to generate classes from `.proto` file.

-When you run this command, you should be able to generated classes in `flight-cancellation-api/target/generated-sources/grpc/cz/muni/fi/proto` directory.
+When you run this command, you should be able to generated classes in `flight-service/target/generated-sources/grpc/cz/muni/fi/proto` and `passenger-service/target/generated-sources/grpc/cz/muni/fi/proto` directories.
 Check if they are there.
 This files will be used in `passenger-service` to implement gRPC service and in `flight-service` to implement gRPC stub.

 If you are using IntelliJ, run `mvn compile` from IDE Maven plugin under lifecycle.
 Idea has problem of recognizing generated classes.
 Or reload all maven projects.